klezmer-archive/klezmer-archive-blog/content/posts/klezmer-archive-dhag-phase-i-white-paper.md

 ---
 The Klezmer Archive Project team is delighted to announce the public release of the Klezmer Archive DHAG Phase I White paper.
 Please be in touch with any questions or comments.
 We'd love to talk to you about our work.

+Read more about the project at the [Klezmer Archive Page](https://klezmerinstitute.org/klezmerarchive/)

 You can download the PDF at this link: https://tinyurl.com/y7k54vbr

 **Abstract**